 If you're following a particular recipe, use the roasting temperature recommended in the recipe.
 Otherwise, using a moderate oven temperature helps cook the seeds evenly.
-Roast until toasted, about 25 minutes, or as recommended in your recipe.
-Check on your seeds every 10 minutes, removing the baking sheet from the oven and stirring.
-After 20 minutes, give them a test.
-Let them cool a moment; then break into a few to ensure they're not burning on the inside.
+Roast until toasted, about 20 to 25 minutes, or as recommended in your recipe.
+Check on your seeds every 10 minutes, removing the baking sheet from the oven, stirring, and spreading them out again.
+Start testing for doneness at about 20 minutes.
+Let them cool a moment, then break into a few to ensure they're not burning on the inside.
 If they're crispy on the outside, tender and golden on the inside, your work is done.

 Home cook aimstream turns off the heat and leaves the seeds in the oven for an hour to crisp them up even more.